aamnah/notes.aamnah.com/content/reactjs/styled-components.md

 - how do i get started? `npm i styled-components` and `import styled from 'styled-components'`
 - how do i do media query mixins in styled-components that i used to do in Sass?
 Write them as a JS template literal instead and export/import that file.

 ### Basics

+- You can use `&` to reference the current selector, just like Sass
+- Nesting is supported
+- Since it's inside a template string, you can use JS expressions for CSS values

 ```js
 import React from 'react'